rarar/SJSU_ART_104_F19/readings/eight/Yanhua.Yang.md

 Whether Artist can chang the situation?
 In this country given and taken hasn't ever balanced.
 After Trump's administration, the things become more serious.
-I think selfish culture should be more than welcome robots to live within them.
+I think the selfish culture tend to adopt robot to live within them.
 I do believe there are many scholars or many people are trying their best to change the current situation.